Corporate Governance System

 Basic IR policy and method of disclosure

-Hoshizaki engages in IR activities to inform shareholders and investors of information necessary for their investment decisions in a fair and timely manner.
-We strive for fairness by having the information published by the Hoshizaki Group disclosed using methods such as registration with TDnet and posting on the Hoshizaki IR website.
-We also disclose information that does not fall under the Timely Disclosure Rules by using appropriate methods aligned with their intent.
-Furthermore, in light of the increase in the ratio of non-Japanese shareholders (30% as of the end of December 2019), we have been disclosing financial statements, financial briefing materials (summary versions), and convocation notices of the General Meeting of Shareholders in English and an English-language website has also been established since the second quarter of the fiscal year ended December 31, 2019.
+The Hoshizaki Group engages in IR activities to inform shareholders and investors of information necessary for their investment decisions in a fair and timely manner.
+The information published by the Hoshizaki Group is disclosed using methods such as registration with TDnet* and posting on the Hoshizaki Group's IR website.
+We strive for fairness in the information we publish and even also disclose information that does not fall under the Timely Disclosure Rules using appropriate methods aligned with their intent.
+Furthermore, in light of the increase in the ratio of non-Japanese shareholders, since the second quarter of the scal year ending December 2019, we have been disclosing nancial statements, nancial brieng materials (summarized versions), convocation notices in English and have also created an English-language website.

 Communication with institutional and individual investors